The 6 Best Vertical Garden Kits in 2023

 Hydroponic vs Soil-Based

 Soil contains a complex mixture of vitamins, minerals, and organic matter for strong plant growth.
 It also contains a diverse microbiome (beneficial bacteria) that improves your own microbiome, too!
 Soil is life!
 Soil is also much more forgiving.
-If you lose water supply using the hydroponic method, your plants will quickly dry out and die.
+If you lose water supply, your plants will hang on much longer than if they were grown hydroponically.

 While I haven’t personally compared hydroponic to soil-based mediums for vertical gardening, I have compared the two while growing microgreens.
 The difference was shocking!
 I quickly gave up on hydroponic and now strictly use soil-based.